Confidence bands for multivariate and time dependent inverse regression models: Notation and assumptions

-\begin{Remark}{\rm Assumption B1 implies $h^{\beta}K_n\rightarrow K$ in $L^2(\R^d)$ and also specifies the order of this convergence.
+\begin{Remark} Assumption B1 implies $h^{\beta }K_n\rightarrow K$ in $L^2(\R^d)$ and also specifies the order of this convergence.
 It can be understood as follows.
-If the convergence of the difference $h^{\beta}K_n-K$ is fast enough, i.e.
+If the convergence of the difference $h^{\beta}K_n-K$ is fast enough, that is,

 we have $M=1$.
-On the other hand, in some relevant situations (see Example \ref{Ex1} (ii) below) the rate of convergence $h^{\mu_1}$ is given by $h^2$ for each $d$ and \eqref{case1} cannot hold for $d\geq4.$ Here, the expansion (\ref{expan}) provides a structure, such that our main results remain correct although the rate of convergence is not very fast.
-We can decompose the difference $h^{\beta}K_n-K$ in two parts, where one part depends on $n$ only through the factors $h^{\mu_p}$ and the other part converges sufficiently fast (in some cases this term vanishes completely).} \end{Remark}
+On the other hand, in some relevant situations (see Example~\ref{Ex1}(ii) below) the rate of convergence $h^{\mu_1}$ is given by $h^2$ for each $d$ and \eqref{case1} cannot hold for $d\geq4$.
+Here, the expansion (\ref{expan}) provides a structure, such that our main results remain correct although the rate of convergence is not very fast.
+We can decompose the difference $h^{\beta}K_n-K$ in two parts, where one part depends on $n$ only through the factors $h^{\mu_p}$ and the other part converges sufficiently fast (in some cases this term vanishes completely). \end{Remark}